-‘General Hospital’ Spoilers: Dante and Lulu Finally Reunited, But Things May Go Sour Quickly
+‘General Hospital’ Spoilers: Dante And Lulu Finally Reunited, But Things May Go Sour Quickly

 — General Hospital (@GeneralHospital) March 20, 2019

-What will happen before Zamprogna exits ABC soap once again?
-General Hospital spoilers indicates that Dante will be affected by his time with Raj while he was in Turkey.
+What will happen before Zamprogna exits the ABC soap once again?
+General Hospital spoilers indicate that Dante will be affected by his time with Raj while he was in Turkey.
 He is expected to be bothered by nightmares.

-There are rumors that Lulu won’t be able to handle this darker side of her husband and they will end up in a divorce.
+There are rumors that Lulu won’t be able to handle this darker side of her husband, and they will end up in a divorce.
 It’s inevitable that Dante will leave Port Charles again.
-It’s possible that he will leave to seek treatment or he just can’t handle his old life with Lulu and takes off for a while.
+It’s possible that he will leave to seek treatment, or he just can’t handle his old life with Lulu and takes off for a while.

 — Dom Zamprogna (@dom_zamprogna) February 13, 2019